-Our implementation arm harnesses the proven track record of the Yorkshire and Humber Improvement Academy to maximise the impact of our core themes on policy and practice.
-We support the adoption and spread of evidence that emerges from our ARC to support the delivery of improved outcomes for patients and the public.
+Our implementation arm harnesses the power of implementation science theories, models and frameworks, and the proven track record of the Yorkshire and Humber Improvement Academy, to maximise the impact of our core themes on policy and practice.
+We support the adoption and spread of evidence that emerges from our ARC to support improved outcomes for patients and the public.

 Our aims are